Parameter Estimation with the Ordered $\ell_{2}$ Regularization via an Alternating Direction Method of Multipliers: Applying ADMM to the Ordered Ridge Regression

-Algorithm \ref{alg:lambdaseq} presents a method for generating sorted $(\lambda_{i})$.
-The difference between lines 5 and 6 in algorithm \ref{alg:lambdaseq} is that line 5 is for low-dimensional ($n \leq p$) data, and line 6 is for high-dimensional data ($p \gg n$).
-Finally, we used the ordered $(\lambda_{i})$ from algorithm \ref{alg:lambdaseq} (i.e., the adaptive value of $(\lambda_{i})$) in the ordered ridge regression (Eq.\ref{p3} \& \ref{p4}) instead of ordinary $\lambda$.
+Algorithm \ref{alg:lambdaseq} presents a~method for generating sorted $(\lambda_{k})$.
+The difference between lines 5 and 6 in Algorithm \ref{alg:lambdaseq} is that line 5 is for low-dimensional ($n \leq p$) data and that line 6 is for high-dimensional data ($p \gg n$).
+Finally, we used the ordered $(\lambda_{k})$ from Algorithm \ref{alg:lambdaseq} (i.e., the~adaptive value of $(\lambda_{k})$) in the ordered ridge regression of Equations (\ref{p3}) and (\ref{p4}) instead of ordinary $\lambda$.
 This makes the ordered $\ell_{2}$ adaptive and different from standard $\ell_{2}$.

-\subsection{The ordered elastic net}
+\subsection{The Ordered Elastic Net}